Always is El Rushbo behind the Golden EIB microphone for yet another excursion into broadcast excellence.

 I'm glad you called.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello, sir.

-For us, it's an honor.
+Brush, it's an honor.

 Thank you.

-Um I'd like to start by saying that I am a gay man, and I am perfectly comfortable with his conservative stance on those issues.
+I'd like to start by saying that I am a gay man, and I am perfectly comfortable with his conservative stance on those issues.

 And here's why.

-Um people seem to be confused about politics and religion.
+People seem to be confused about politics and religion.

-They've got him exactly reversed.
+They've got them exactly reversed.

 Sure.

-Um faith is not about adjusting your religion to suit your life.
+Faith is not about adjusting your religion to suit your life.

 It's about adjusting your life to suit your religion.

-And that's why I'm okay with whatever stance that particular church chooses to take on on that particular issue.
+And that's why I'm okay with whatever stance that particular church chooses to take on that particular issue.

 It's a matter of faith, not politics.

-I mean, you're you're a gay man, you do support you want to be able to get married, or are you married?
+You support, you want to be able to get married, or are you married?

-Uh we had a commitment ceremony.
+We had a commitment ceremony.

 We intentionally didn't call it a marriage.

-There's a lot of things I want out of life for a lot of reasons, because I'm a lot of things.
+There's a lot of things I want out of life for a lot of reasons because I'm a lot of things.

 No, I understand.

-But but you can't have everything all at once.
+And you can't have everything all at once.

-So why are you why are you not irritated?
+So why are you not irritated?

-Are are you Catholic?
+Are you Catholic?

 No.

-Well, but but I understand what religion is.
+But I understand what religion is.

-Faith faith is about adjusting your life.
+Faith is about adjusting your life.

-See, here's here's where people miss the point.
+See, here's where people miss the point.

-You have to have politics and religions together, and when you understand what they are, they're both useful.
+And when you understand what they are, they're both useful.

-But people have a mixed up exactly reverse these days.
+But people have a mixed up, exactly reverse these days.

 They're expecting politics from religion and religion from politics.

-Politics should be here's the thing I came up with for politics.
+Politics should be, here's the thing I came up with for politics.

-It's not for the pen of law to rule the hearts and minds of man, it's for the hearts and minds of man to rule the pen of law.
+It's not for the pen of law to rule the hearts and minds of man.

-If you understand that that's what politics should be, and you understand what religion is, and you don't confuse the two, they will both serve you well.
+If you understand that that's what politics should be and you understand what religion is and you don't confuse the two, they will both serve you well.

-That people's view of politics and religion are exactly 180 degrees out of phase.
+You know, this guy may have a point that people's view of politics and religion are exactly 180 degrees out of phase.

-And therefore neither one of them can serve you properly.
+And therefore, neither one of them can serve you properly.

 There's a balance.

-There's no question there's absolutely no question about look, I'm glad you called, Doug.
+There's absolutely no question about it.

-Uh thanks very much.
+Thanks very much.

 We'll be back, folks.